Does Soft Water Affect PH Balance? Your FAQs Answered

 17 August 2021

-woman drinking a glass of water
+Woman drinking a glass of soft water)

-Depending on where in the UK you live, you’ll either have ‘hard’ or ‘soft’ water, but have you ever wondered what is the the ph of soft water?
+Depending on where in the UK you live, you’ll either have ‘hard’ or ‘soft’ water, but have you ever wondered what is the the pH of soft water?
 Well, it all comes down to water pH and the amount of minerals present in your area’s water supply.

 It’s no secret that hard water is known for irritating sensitive skin, leaving marks on glassware and causing limescale build up, which is due to its more alkaline pH.
-That’s why many homeowners opt for soft water, with soft water pH being slightly more acidic.
+That’s why many homeowners opt for soft water, with the soft water pH being slightly more acidic.

 Keep reading to understand the pH of softened water, if it’s safe for you to drink and why it’s the preferred choice of many homeowners.